dkirkby/E4S/power.md

 Power is the rate of doing work, usually measured in Watts with 1 W equal to 1 Joule of work per second.
 In an electrical circuit, a current I flowing across a voltage drop V has a corresponding power of P = V I (and a Volt-Amp equals a Watt).
 If your circuit consists of a single resistance R across the voltage drop V, the corresponding current is I = V / R and the resulting power is P = V^2 / R.  More useful is the fact that any circuit has a corresponding (instantaneous) equivalent resistance (aka impedance) that can be plugged into this formula.

-**Exercise:** Calculate the power consumption for a circuit powered by USB with equivalent resistances of 1Ω, 1KΩ and 1MΩ.
+**Exercise:** Calculate the current flow and power consumption for a circuit powered by USB with equivalent resistances of 1Ω, 1KΩ and 1MΩ.

 ## Current Measurements